pwdelbloomboard/devopstools/about-go/goviper.md

 > The Twelve-Factor App methodology is a methodology for building software-as-a-service applications.
 These best practices are designed to enable applications to be built with portability and resilience when deployed to the web.

+They are basically, "things that apps should have to make them strong enough to be on the web."
+Much of these factors are the types of things that one sees commonly

 ### What Are The 12 Factors?

 | I    | Codebase            | There should be exactly one codebase for a deployed service with the codebase being used for many deployments.      |